Platform Enablement

 Pre-Operational Activity Phase

 Each platform (DUT) integrated into a Remote Lab instance such as ONELab must meet specific requirements for automation enablement.
 Requirements specific to such Remote Lab instances can be found in the associated Users Guide.
-Reference content common to all Remote Labs can be found in this section.
+Reference content and enablement tasks common to all Remote Labs can be found in this section.

 Run ACS Tests (optional)